businessandyandthefeerex/businessandyandthefeerex.github.io/about.md

 <br>
 <h4>The Restaurant Selection System</h4>
 <br>
-Restaurants are usually selected either using a random number generator or on an eat-at-the-first-place-we-see basis
+Restaurants are usually selected either using a random number generator or on an eat-at-the-first-place-we-see basis.